ATL Skills: A Teacher's Guide Beyond the IB

 Approaches to Learning Skills are foundational to the IB's focus on equipping students with transferable learning strategies that transcend individual disciplines.
 For teachers new to the IB, understanding how to teach ATLs effectively involves recognising their cross-disciplinary nature and embedding them smoothly into lesson design.

 Take research skills as an example: students might learn to identify relevant information using techniques like skimming, scanning, or pinpointing keywords.
 These same skills could be applied during a social studies project analysing primary sources or a literacy session reading non-fiction texts.
-The key lies in explicitly teaching these skills and modeling their application in varied contexts, ensuring students grasp how to transfer them across subjects.
+The key lies in explicitly teaching these skills and modelling their application in varied contexts, ensuring students grasp how to transfer them across subjects.

 Explicit teaching means going beyond telling students what to do, it involves showing them how.
 For instance, when teaching critical thinking, illustrate your own thought process by thinking aloud as you evaluate a source.
 Describe the steps you take to assess credibility, identify biases, and draw reasoned conclusions.
 By making your thinking visible, you provide students with a concrete model to emulate.